-Who doesn’t love games?
-No I am serious, according to statistics including google search results, the video game industry is one of the fastest growing industries for the past 10 years, in fact, even during the global recession in 2009, the video game industry continued to grow.
+Hello everyone, on this page you will learn how to install Steam on Ubuntu, but before that, let me ask you, who here doesn’t love games?
+I am serious, according to statistics including google search results, the video game industry is one of the fastest growing industries for the past 15 years, in fact, even during the global recession in 2009, the video game industry continued to grow.

 It is a multi-billion dollar industry and I am proud to say that I probably contributed some of my money towards that amount as well lol.